M-Shrief/Adeeb_VueJS_Laravel/README.md

 ## Aims and Goals

-The Projct assumes to be a part of a business model that it's goal to show Arabic litereture, consisting of Poetry and Prose.
+The Projct is assumed to be a part of a business model that it's goal to show Arabic litereture, consisting of Poetry and Prose. and make it possible to print it with specific colors and font.

 ## Structure